 So, I went up to the checkout line and spotted my favorite chapstick on sale.
 Usually I pay $3/tube at its absolute LOWEST price.
-Here it was, sitting there, for $2/tube.
+Here it was, sitting there, advertised for $2/tube.
 Best deal I’d ever seen.
 Since it’s the only brand I use, I knew I would want to stock up.
 To be highly conservative, I only purchased 10 sticks.
-Got to check out and saw they were ringing up at $4/tube.
+Got to check out and saw they were ringing up at $4/tube – what a difference!
 I politely told her they were $2/tube and showed her the shelf.
-She gave some excuse, oh they must have been pushed over, but that wasn’t the case because if so, the shelf was missing a tag.
+She gave some excuse about the pricing error, oh they must have been pushed over by mistake, but that wasn’t the case because if so, the shelf was missing a tag.

 What to Do When You Have a Price Discrepancy

 Immediately because I saw she was resistant to my request and reluctant, I simply asked her if she could get a manager.
 If you ask for a manager, usually it shows them you are serious about your request.
 Sometimes they will get the manager, sometimes they don’t want to bother and they just override the system.

 Now, I know what your thinking.
 Is this really worth all the hassle?
 The manager’s going to say no, we can’t honor that price……

 Well I’ll tell you what….the manager waived it!
 It took me less than 5 mins total of my time and I saved myself $10 over the lowest price of my chapstick I’d ever seen.

 5 minutes = $10.
 I know a lot of people who work a whole hour at a job to make $10 and that’s taxed.
 I made $10 in 5 minutes!